Priyadharshini-js/Priyadharshini-js/README.md

-- 👋 Hi, I’m @Priyadharshini-js
+- 👋 Hi, I’m Priyadharshini, a frontend developer exploring the world of backend development.
-- 🌱 I’m currently learning backend development with MongoDB and SQL
+- 🌱 I’m currently enhancing my skills in MongoDB, SQL, and Node.js to become a full-stack developer.
-- 💞️ I’m looking to collaborate with other developers on exciting projects
+- 💞️ I’m looking to collaborate with other developers on exciting projects.
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/priyadharshini-developer)

 <!---